D&E Media: Allegations of misconduct

-Felicity Feline, who did two Facial Abuse scenes in 2015, stated while she knew beforehand the first Facial Abuse shoot would entail rough sex, she was still taken by surprise by how violent, as well as demeaning, it was, calling it a "bomb of physical abuse" in which the director, Jimmy Hooligan, and male performers, Paul Kryscuk and Michael Sims, tried to "break" her by asking her questions like if she was molested as a child or a victim of incest, Feline explaining that, despite this, she did not call for filming to stop because, "If I stopped, I wouldn't get paid."
-According to Feline, after the second Facial Abuse scene, she was offered a "50/50" website deal by Vollenweider.
-Feline backed out of the deal, allegedly after Vollenweider had her perform oral sex on him, and claims Vollenweider retaliated by creating the website, felicityfeline.com, anyway, and with it a fake blog, written from Feline's point-of-view, containing provocative statements such as, "I'm Felicity Feline and I enjoy when men completely dominate me as they force their hard cocks down my throat."
-According to Feline, Vollenweider made numerous demands when she asked him to take the website down, among them her representing his company at Exxxotica Expos, and her doing another Facial Abuse video, as well as a bestiality one in which she would have sex with a German Shepherd.
-Vollenweider, in response to Feline's allegations, posted behind-the-scenes footage, showcasing things like discussions about safewords and non-verbal "stop" signals, of her second Facial Abuse scene on felicityfeline.com in June 2022.
+Miriam Weeks's pornographic film debut, and the scene for which she was recognized and outed as adult film actress Belle Knox, was a Facial Abuse scene directed by Jimmy Hooligan.
+Knox initially stated she enjoyed it and it was consensual and she was not coerced or harmed, but later noted the shoot was "not the best experience" because, "they try to figure out what makes you tick and fuck with you."
+According to Knox, she began dissociating as she was "hit, pushed, spit on," and mocked for being a "cutter" while also being verbally degraded.
+In retrospect, Knox stated, "No, it wasn't a negative experience, I just regret doing it.
+I don't like talking about it."

-In July 2016, Gene Ross of AdultFYI reported that Charlie Ann, who agreed to do a Facial Abuse scene, opted out of it at the last minute, having reportedly done so because she was misled by Vollenweider about multiple aspects of the shoot and one for Sperm Suckers.
-According to Ann, Ernie Rossi, the booker for D&E Media, informed her before the Facial Abuse shoot was set to begin that sex acts Ann was reassured were voluntary were now mandatory, that Ann calling for a break at any time would stop the shoot entirely without her being paid, and that Ann was contractually prohibited from suing D&E Media "for permanent bodily harm or injury" even though the shoot "may hurt me."
-In response to Ann's allegations, Vollenweider asserted Ann had no intention of performing for his company and merely used it to pay for travel expenses so she could visit another adult film performer named Justin "Paul" Beaver.
+In July 2016, Gene Ross of AdultFYI reported that Charlie Ann, who agreed to do a Facial Abuse scene, opted out of it at the last minute, having reportedly done so because she was misled by Duke Skywalker about multiple aspects of the shoot and one for Sperm Suckers.
+According to Ann, Ernie, the booker for Facial Abuse, informed her before the Facial Abuse shoot was set to begin that sex acts Ann was reassured were voluntary were now mandatory, that Ann calling for a break at any time would stop the shoot entirely without her being paid, and that Ann was contractually prohibited from filing suit "for permanent bodily harm or injury" even though the shoot "may hurt me."
+In response to Ann's allegations, Skywalker asserted Ann had no intention of performing for his company and merely used it to pay for travel expenses so she could visit another adult film performer named Justin "Paul" Beaver.